nkoutroumanis/Weather-Integrator/README.md

 ### Weather Integrator out of the box

-In case you want to use the weather integrator instantly, then you have to continue with a few commands;
+In case you want to use the weather integrator instantly, then you have to continue with a few more commands;

 ```
 $ cd weather-integrator-app/